krissgoshevski/Sending-emails-using-Jobs-in-Laravel/README.md

 First job is for Changing the values of the firstname and lastname, at the beggining i have seeder for populate the data different, for the column firstname i have inserted lastname, for the column lastname i have inserted firstname...for that scenario i have job named UpdateUserNames

-Second job is Notification Queue for Notification to admins for new registered users, named RegisteredUserNotification implements ShouldQueue for faster sending email to the admin, do not wait 5 seconds .
+Second job is Notification Queue for Notification to admins for new registered users, named RegisteredUserNotification implements ShouldQueue for faster sending email to the admin, to do not wait 5 seconds after succesfully registration, the rest of the login is within RegisterController

  - Seeders for Seeding the Database
  - Controllers